mytch444/catwm/README.md

 -------

 catwm is a very simple and lightweight tiling window manager.
-I will try to stay under 1000 SLOC.
+This fork currently allows for space between windows (like bspwm) and strings of key combinations (C-b o) like emacs.

 Status
 ------
+This fork

+ * 07.01.14 -> v0.1 Added key strings and border space.

+catwm

  * 05.07.19 -> v0.3.
-Multiple desktops and correct some bugs
+Multiple desktops and correct some bugs // is it ment to be 19?
  * 30.06.10 -> v0.2.
 Back again \o/
  * 15.03.10 -> v0.2.
 The wm is functional -> I only use this wm!
  * 24.02.10 -> First release, v0.1.
 In this release 0.1, the wm is almost functional